-Looking for dark, moody productions à la FKA Twigs, Lana, Sevdaliza & Lolo Zouaï?
+Looking for dark, moody productions à la FKA Twigs, Lana & Sevdaliza?
+Need a mix?
 I'm your guy.
-I produce, write toplines, lyrics, orchestral arrangements, mix, so I can easily help create a whole record from the bottom up.
+I produce, mix, write toplines, lyrics, orchestral arrangements, so I can easily help create a whole record from the bottom up.
 Formerly signed to Sony ATV publishing, Atlantic & Universal Records.
 Former live Ableton playback tech for Mike Shinoda.

 - Create a beat around your lyrics/melody